Dr. Valerie Stokes, LISW ’93 Professor of Social Work, Department Chair and Director of Academic Diversity Initiatives

 VPH 206

+Dr. Stokes is a trusted professional with years of experience.
+She earned a Ph.D. in human development & educational psychology at the University of South Dakota in 2008, and she is a (LISW) licensed independent social worker.
+She received a bachelor’s degree in social work from Northwestern College in 1993 and earned a Master of Social Work degree at the University of Nebraska in Omaha in 1997.
+She is a licensed mental health therapist.
 Dr. Stokes joined Northwestern’s social work department after serving as executive director of The Bridge, a transitional housing agency in Orange City.
 She previously spent seven years as a therapist at Northwestern, including four as co-director of student counseling services.
 She also has worked as a program supervisor at the Council on Sexual Assault and Domestic Violence and as a social worker at the Crittenton Center in Sioux City.
-A licensed independent social worker and licensed master social worker, Stokes holds a doctorate in human development and educational psychology.
-She was the 2012 recipient of the college's Teaching Excellence Award.
+She has taught at Northwestern College since 2008, and she is a tenured professor and conference speaker.
+She was the 2012 recipient of the college’s Teaching Excellence Award.

 PSY225 - Developmental Psychology: Adulthood